salloumz/python-auto-register/README.md

 3. Click "Create Webhook".
 4. Enter a name for the webhook and click "Copy Webhook URL".
 5. Paste the webhook URL into the `discordWebhookURL` option in the `config.py` file.

-License
---
-This project is licensed under the GNU General Public License version 3.0 (GPLv3).
-You are allowed to modify and redistribute this project under the terms of the GPLv3.
-If you modify and distribute this project or its derivatives, you must make the source code available to users and distribute it under the GPLv3.
-Proper attribution to the original author(s) is required.
-See the [LICENSE](LICENSE) file for more information.